fukata/network-latest-posts/readme.txt

 * titleonly = if false it will display the title and the excerpt for each post true by default
 * wrapo = html opening tag to wrap the output (for styling purposes) null by default
 * wrapc = html closing tag to wrap the output (for styling purposes) null by default
+* blogid = the id of the blog for which you want to display the latest posts null by default
+* thumbnail = allows you to display the thumbnail (featured image) for each post, it can be true or false (false by default)

 == Changelog ==

+= 1.1 =
+* Fixed the missing `<ul></ul>` tags for the widget list
+* NEW feature added `blogid` which allows you to display the latest posts for a specific blog
+* NEW feature added `thumbnail` to display the thumbnail of each post
+* The widget includes now a list where you can select the blog's id for which you want to display the latest posts

 = 1.0 =
 * Added Widget option to display excerpt